marrrie23/A2_Analyzing_Data/README.md

 - `BTS_short_100.csv`: The dataset provided by the GOLEM project includes 100 BTS-related fanfictions.
 It includes story ID, publication year, word count, kudos, comments, and the stories' English content.

 - `m_riveter_model.pkl`: A trained riveter model specifying 'persona_patterns_dict= ' to assign scores only based on male pronouns (can be downloaded to save some time on training).

+- `updated_df_with_scores.csv`: This is the updated dataset, which includes the original columns and a new column, `masculine_power_score` which was calculated as part of the analysis process.